randiferous/mock-group-project/README.md

 Animate.css for final touches
 (let group decide on this)

-Bulma vs Foundation
-- Foundation less line of code
-- Bulma has more features to play with
-- both are simple

 Jira kanban is recommended, but might stick to github issues for convenience

 api integration can be done before/separately from html basic layout